K-214 (Kansas highway)

 K-214 is a 1.967 mi north-south state highway located entirely within Jackson County in the U.S. state of Kansas.
-K-214's southern terminus is at U.S. Route 75 (US-75) southwest of the City of Hoyt, and the northern terminus is at US-75 northwest of the City of Hoyt.
+K-214's southern and northern termini is at U.S. Route 75 (US-75) north of Topeka and west of Hoyt.
+US-75 originally passed directly through Hoyt.
 K-214 was first designated a state highway on December 13, 1961, to connect Hoyt to a new alignment of US-75, that was built to the west of the city.

 Route description

-K-214 begins at an intersection with US-75 and travelers east for roughly 0.5 mi and intersects West First Street, also known as Rural Secondary 318 (RS-318), at the Hoyt city limits.
-At this point it turns north and travels approximately 0.2 mi then intersects West 4th Street, which is the former routing of US-75.
+K-214 southern terminus is at an intersection with US-75 roughly 13 mi north of Topeka.
+The highway travels east for 0.5 mi and intersects West First Street, also known as Rural Secondary 318 (RS-318), at the Hoyt city limits.
+At this point it turns north and travels approximately 0.2 mi to an intersection with West Fourth Street, the former routing of US-75.
 It then continues north for about 0.8 mi, curves to the west and intersects 118th Road.
-From here it continues west for roughly 0.4 mi and reaches its northern terminus back at US-75.
+K-214 continues west for roughly 0.5 mi and reaches its northern terminus back at US-75.

-The Kansas Department of Transportation (KDOT) tracks the traffic levels on its highways, and in 2017, they determined that on average the traffic varied from 825 vehicles near the northern terminus to 1980 vehicles near the southern terminus.
+The route is maintained by Kansas Department of Transportation (KDOT), which is responsible for constructing and maintaining highways in the state.
+As part of this role, KDOT regularly surveys traffic on their highways.
+These surveys are most often presented in the form of annual average daily traffic, which is a measurement of the number of vehicles that use a highway during an average day of the year.
+In 2024, KDOT calculated that on average there was a total of 825 vehicles per day near the northern terminus, and 1975 vehicles per day near the southern terminus.
 K-214 is not included in the National Highway System.
 The National Highway System is a system of highways important to the nation's defense, economy, and mobility.
 K-214 does connect to the National Highway System at each end.
-The section of the route within the Hoyt city limits is paved with full design bituminous pavement and the remaining portions are paved with partial design bituminous pavement.